-Bluetooth works by sending information over ultra-high-frequency radio waves and operates within the industrial, scientific and medical (ISM) radio bands.
-It works between the 2.4 and 2.485 GHz frequencies, much like many Wi-Fi devices do, which can create problems with interference when both technologies are running simultaneously or if multiple devices are operating within the same area.
+Bluetooth works by sending information over ultra-high-frequency radio waves and operates within the industrial, scientific, and medical (ISM) radio bands.
+It operates between the 2.4 and 2.485GHz frequencies, much like many Wi-Fi devices do, which can create problems with interference when both technologies are running simultaneously or if multiple devices are operating within the same area.

 Unlike Wi-Fi, Bluetooth connections do not use up your cellular data package because they aren’t transmitting data over the airwaves in the same way.
-Bluetooth is exclusively device to device transmission with no intermediaries.
+Bluetooth is exclusively device-to-device transmission with no intermediaries.

 The Bluetooth 2.0 standard was revealed in 2004 and introduced Enhanced Data Rate, which improved transfer speeds to up to 3Mbit per second.
 It also lowered power requirements, which would be a continual aim of Bluetooth developers in the years to come.

 Speeds were again improved by Bluetooth 3.0 in 2009, increasing theoretical data rates to 24Mbit per second.
 However, it and its successor, Bluetooth 4.0, both leveraged the 802.11 standard (more commonly used in Wi-Fi) for the fastest transfers.